ThunbergOlle/SteamTradeBot/README.md

 <img src="https://user-images.githubusercontent.com/7386785/46106324-ae874f00-c1d8-11e8-9eba-89ce50846833.PNG" width="115">
 </p>

-## Why use a Steam bot? :mag:
-Well, there are many reasons why you should use and develop a steambot.
-Maybe you have a big inventory and want to do all the trades automatic.
-This is where this steambot truly shines.
-The bot is getting the prices that are updated real-time from the steam servers.
-Or let's say that you want to make a trading website or a gambling website?
-These sites are based on steambots.
-But we believe in a simple solution without complicated code or logs in the console.

 ## How do I set it up? :heart:
-We try to focus a lot on the setup and installation of the bot being simple for people that are not really into coding or think it's complicated.
-Here is what you have to do:

 1. Press on the green button that says "Clone or download" and download it as a .zip file.
 2. Extract the files somewhere on your computer.
 We recommend creating a folder called "steambot" on your desktop.